schollz/kiki/README.md

 You can also other posts public by choosing to share with public.

+## Storage

+The entire social network is stored on your local computer.
+This allows you to add entries, share photos, and make comments to others offline.
+Anything you do offline will be synced up later.

+There are limits to the amount of content stored on your computer.
+Those limits are set in the `feed.json` configuration file, typically 5MB for public and 50MB friends.
+Your own messages never apply to these limits.

+When specified storage limits *are* reached, then messages begin to be purged.
+Again, only messages from public/friends are allows to be purged.
+First, old message edits are purged.
+Then the oldest posts are purged until the free space is no longer being exceeded.

 ## Features

 - Single binary, single settings file, and a setting database.